tanosugi/cropbuyer/README.md

 I build front end with React, Nextjs.
 To use Google Maps JavaScript API v3 with React, I utilize [@react-google-maps/api](https://github.com/JustFly1984/react-google-maps-api) ([how to use](https://react-google-maps-api-docs.netlify.app/])

+## How did you use Google Maps Platform within your project?

+#### Polygon:
+   1. on map page, I show farms as polygon
+   2. on farm-list page where you can access from grower page -> farm list button of each grower, I show farm's shape on the map as polygon.

+#### InfoWindow:
+  1. on map page, I show Pictures in Info WIndow
+  2. on map page, I show Information of each farms in Info WIndow

+#### Drawing Manager:

+- I use it to add new Farm shape as Polygon

+#### Tilt and Rotate:
+- I use vector map and put tilt and rotate button as document show the example.

+#### Autocomplete:
+-   I put it at the top of the map to jump to any location

 ## Vector Map, Tilt and Rotate Button